Hixie/isd/servers/src/systems-server/techtree/README.md

 be built, with foundations coming first and decorative elements last.
 Materials may be listed multiple times.

-The final integer is the minimum structural integrity that is required before the asset is considered functional.
-Its value must be between zero and the sum of all the numbers of units in the structural elements.
+The final part is the minimum structural integrity that is required before the asset is considered functional.
+If it is an integer followed by the keyword `units`, its value must be between zero and the sum of all the numbers of units in the structural elements.
+Otherwise, the string must specify one of the components (if multiple components have the same name, it specifies the first entry with that name), and the quantity (which may be expressed as a mass) represents the number of units of that component (if omitted, it specifies all the units of that component).
+That quantity, added to all the units of all previous components, then forms the minimum structural integrity.

 The structure starts empty, except if it is used in asset class -8, in which case the engine fills it on creation.